 - Cyber Security

 Cyber security is a subset of our wider information security practices.
 It focuses on defending our IT systems and electronic information.
 New threats and vulnerabilities materialize daily, and maintenance of cyber security continues to be a challenge for all businesses globally.
 To ensure sustainability, it is vital for organizations to combat these threats by creating a risk-aware culture and protecting themselves from cyber risks.
 We are committed to continually improving cyber security through investment in our people, processes and IT infrastructure.
 In 2020, we launched our new cyber security strategy, whichcontinues to mature as we further align ourselves with the NIST (National Institute of Standards and Technology) Cyber Security Framework (Identify, Protect, Detect, Respond, Recover).
+In 2022, we implemented a new global Cyber Security Management Policy that now underpins all our activities.
+As part of that new policy framework, we have adopted the Microsoft Defender platform as our Endpoint Detection and Response solution and vulnerability reporting platform.
+We will continue to explore the capabilities of this ever-expanding security service from Microsoft.

 We first engaged NCC Group in 2019 to conduct an independent assessment of our cyber security maturity and risk against over 108 control areas, as specified in the framework.
 There are five levels of maturity: 1.
 ‘Non-Existent’, 2.
 ‘Repeatable but intuitive’, 3.
 ‘Defined’, 4.
 ‘Managed and Measurable’ and 5.
 ‘Optimized’.
 Following our first assessment in 2019, we set a target to reach level 3.
 ‘Defined’ maturity.
 Since this time, we have significantly improved our Endpoint Detection & Response capabilities across the group and are focused on continuing to embed IT security at the heart of all day to-day and project activities.